Minagera/CyberPatriot/CyberPatriot/Curriculum/README.md

     └── Quiz_Solutions.md       # Placeholder for Mentor notes on Week 12 Quiz review
 ```

--   Each week's `README.md` details the plan for that session.
 -   `Quiz_Solutions.md` are placeholders for mentors to potentially store notes or links related to reviewing quizzes assigned that week, not the actual quiz answers (which reside in `../Quizzes/Solutions/`).
 -   All referenced files are unique and tailored for CyberPatriot cadet training.